ska-telescope/ska-sdp-screen-fitting/README.md

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

-## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.

-## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributing
 State if you are open to contributions and what your requirements are for accepting them.